WebQit/docs/oohtml/docs/getting-started/overview/README.md

 </article>
 ```

-The above gives us a conceptual model of repeating objects, each encapsulating its IDs:
+The above gives us a conceptual model of repeating objects; each encapsulating its IDs:

 ```html
 continents